Directional Codes: a new family of quantum LDPC codes on hexagonal- and square-grid connectivity hardware: Additional details on code construction

-Our stabiliser codes are constructed by defining their associated syndrome extraction circuits that by design meet the square-grid connectivity constraint, see \Cref{fig:square_grid}.
-We will also see that some of these codes do not require the full connectivity of the square-grid architecture, and thus can be executed on the sparser hexagonal-grid.
-We achieve this by using iSWAP as the native two-qubit gate, instead of the popular choices like CZ, CX or M{\o}lmer-S{\o}rensen gates \cite{molmer-sorensen1,molmer-sorensen2,molmer-sorensen3}.
+Directional codes are constructed by defining their associated syndrome extraction circuits, which are designed to satisfy the square-grid connectivity constraint (\Cref{fig:square_grid}) on a regular or twisted torus.
+We will also see that some of these codes do not require the full connectivity of the square-grid architecture, allowing them to be executed on the sparser hexagonal-grid.
+We achieve this by using iSWAP as the native two-qubit gate, instead of the popular choices like CZ.